haxtheweb/edtechjoker/draft-outline.md

 - Use the Border, Margin, and padding attributes in order to space the card to visually be appealing (the internet can help influence something to model, try making things 8px and then 12, then 16 to find what you like, ratios are key)
 - Add a media query that only shows the details button when the screen is smaller than 800px (generally a small tablet) but larger than 500px (phone)
 - Add a media query that scales the card (and image / items within) when on a screen smaller than 500px (generally considered phone)
-- Include the link to this codepen in your gist.
+- Include the link to this codepen in your HAX.PSU BLOG POST.
 If you found particular websites helpful from a tutorial perspective on any of these specific requirements, then include them so we can share with the class.

 #### Remediation
 I will not verify you completing these, but here are 2 low level tutorials from W3Schools for practicing HTML and CSS fundamentals